CodingJack/polished-content/README.md

 ## Acknowledgments

 Hats off the the creators of [Gutenberg](https://github.com/WordPress/gutenberg) and [Greensock](https://greensock.com/) for allowing this plugin to exist.
-They are the real heroes of Polished Content.
+They are the real heroes of this plugin.